 Proper aftercare is a very important aspect of the long term success, effectiveness, health, and overall satisfaction with your new cosmetic eyebrow tattoo.
-It is very important to follow the instructions given in order to achieve the best possible results from your permanent makeup procedure.
+It is very important to follow the instructions given in order to achieve the best possible results from your semi-permanent makeup procedure.
 Included here is the aftercare instructions that will help limit any infection or problems, and assure healthy and successful healing as quickly as possible.

 Aftercare Immediately After Your Procedure

 Immediately after your cosmetic eyebrow tattoo procedure, you will feel slight tingling and tenderness, and probably a bit of swelling in the tattoo area.
 This is because the numbing cream/anaesthetic used on your brows before applying the tattoo, will start to wear off and the newly exposed wound will begin the process of healing immediately.